-- 3.4.2.11 A cultural heritage impact assessment: (OPA 57 and OPA 64) - a) shall be required by the City and submitted prior to or at the time of any application submission pursuant to the Planning Act, R.S.O., 1990 c.
-P.13 where the proposed development, site alteration, or redevelopment of lands (both public and private) has the potential to adversely affect the following cultural heritage resources through displacement or disruption:

-- Properties designated under any part of the Ontario Heritage Act or adjacent to properties designated under any part of the Ontario Heritage Act; - ii.
+- 3.4.2.12 A cultural heritage impact assessment: (OPA 57 and OPA 64) - a) shall be required by the City and submitted prior to or at the time of any application submission pursuant to the Planning Act, R.S.O., 1990 c.
+P.13 where the proposed development, site alteration, or redevelopment of lands (both public and private) has the potential to adversely affect the following cultural heritage resources through displacement or disruption: - i.
+Properties designated under any part of the Ontario Heritage Act or adjacent to properties designated under any part of the Ontario Heritage Act; - ii.
 Properties that are included in the City's Register of Property of Cultural Heritage Value or Interest or adjacent to properties included in the City's Register of Property of Cultural Heritage Value or Interest; - iii.
 A registered or known archaeological site or areas of archaeological potential; - iv.
 Any area for which a cultural heritage conservation plan statement has been prepared; or, - v.
 Properties that comprise or are contained within cultural heritage landscapes that are included in the Register of Property of Cultural Heritage Value or Interest. - b) may be required by the City and submitted prior to or at the time of any application submission pursuant to the Planning Act, R.S.O., 1990 c.
-P.13 where the proposed development, site alteration, or redevelopment of lands (both public and private) has the potential to adversely affect cultural heritage resources included in the City's Inventory of Buildings of Architectural or Historical Interest through displacement or disruption. - 3.4.2.12 Cultural heritage impact assessments shall be prepared in accordance with any applicable guidelines and Policy F.3.2.3 Cultural Heritage Impact Assessments.
-The City shall develop guidelines for the preparation of cultural heritage impact assessment. - 3.4.2.13 Where cultural heritage resources are to be affected, the City may impose conditions of approval on any Planning Act, R.S.O., 1990 c.
-P.13 application to ensure their continued protection prior to site alteration or soil disturbance.
-In the event that rehabilitation and reuse of the resource is not viable and this has been demonstrated by the proponent, the City may require that affected resources be thoroughly documented for archival purposes, and heritage features salvaged, where feasible or appropriate, at the expense of the applicant prior to demolition.
-(OPA 167) - 3.4.2.14 Prior to site alteration or soil disturbance relating to a Planning Act, R.S.O., 1990 c.
-P.13 Application, any required cultural heritage impact assessment must be approved, in writing by the City, indicating that there are no further cultural heritage concerns with the property or concurring with the final resource management strategy to be implemented.
-The City may also require a higher standard of conservation, care and protection for cultural heritage resources based on prevailing conditions and circumstances within the City.
-(OPA 167)
+P.13 where the proposed development, site alteration, or redevelopment of lands (both public and private) has the potential to adversely affect cultural heritage resources included in the City's Inventory of Buildings of Architectural or Historical Interest through displacement or disruption. - 3.4.2.13 Cultural heritage impact assessments shall be prepared in accordance with any applicable guidelines and Policy F.3.2.3 Cultural Heritage Impact Assessments.
+The City shall develop guidelines for the preparation of cultural heritage impact assessment. - 3.4.2.14 Where cultural heritage resources are to be affected, the City may impose conditions of approval on any planning application to ensure their continued protection.
+In the event that rehabilitation and reuse of the resource is not viable and this has been demonstrated by the proponent, the City may require that affected resources be thoroughly documented for archival purposes at the expense of the applicant prior to demolition.